Diabetic retinopathy is a major cause of blindness, particularly among working-age adults. The degree of retinopathy is highly correlated with

 Treat patients with macular edema with intraocular anti-VEGF drugs (eg, ranibizumab, aflibercept, bevacizumab), intraocular corticosteroid implants, focal laser photocoagulation, and/or vitrectomy.

-Treat patients with high-risk or complicated proliferative retinopathy with panretinal laser photocoagulation and sometimes vitrectomy.
+Treat patients with high-risk or complicated proliferative retinopathy with panretinal laser photocoagulation, anti-VEGF drugs, and/or sometimes vitrectomy.